nick29581/rfcs/text/0000-match-ergonomics.md

 [the original match ergonomics RFC.](https://github.com/rust-lang/rfcs/pull/1944)
 - We could analyze the binding site and try to pick the best default based on context.
-- We could allow writing `move` in patterns to override the default binding mode and move the value.
+- We could allow writing `move` in patterns.
+Without this, `move`, unlike `ref` and `ref mut`, would always be implicit, leaving no way override a default binding mode of `ref` or `ref mut` and move the value out from behind a reference.
 However, moving a value out from behind a shared or mutable reference is only possible for `Copy` types, so this would not be particularly useful in practice, and would add unnecessary complexity to the language.